 - 1 alcohol wipe

-Another alternative is to play only one round, and give the boys a pre-packaged first aid kit.
-You can get them for less than a dollar at Target.
+Another alternative is to play only one round, and give the Scouts a pre-packaged first aid kit.

-Here, all of the boys (including the Bears) worked on requirement 5 of the Wolf adventure, Running with the Pack.
-The boys needed to do two of the following: frog leap, inchworm walk, kangaroo hop or crab walk.
+Here, all of the Scouts (including the Bears) worked on requirement 5 of the Wolf adventure, Running with the Pack.
+They needed to do two of the following: frog leap, inchworm walk, kangaroo hop or crab walk.

 The Cub Scouts inchworm walked or kangaroo hopped their way from a starting point to an adult.
 When they got there, they told the adult what the Scout Sign means.
 Then they crab walked or frog leaped back to the starting point where they got their lip balm to put in their bag!

-To get their water bottles, the boys completed requirement 2 of the Wolf Running with the Pack Adventure and explained what the Scout Salute means.
+To get their water bottles, the kids completed requirement 2 of the Wolf Running with the Pack Adventure and explained what the Scout Salute means.

-To complete requirement 3 of the Running with the Pack adventure, the boys needed to do a front roll, a back roll and a frog stand.
+To complete requirement 3 of the Running with the Pack adventure, the Cub Scouts needed to do a front roll, a back roll and a frog stand.

-After the frog stand, the boys did their front and back rolls and repeated the Cub Scout Motto.
+After the frog stand, the Scouts did their front and back rolls and repeated the Cub Scout Motto.
 They got their flashlights and added them to their Cub Scout Six Essentials bag.

 Laura did a great job of planning this meeting!
-The boys learned about the Cub Scout Six Essentials, they reviewed the Bobcat requirements and they were active while they did it!
-And the boys had fun.
+The kids learned about the Cub Scout Six Essentials, they reviewed the Bobcat requirements and they were active while they did it!
+And they had fun.

 Have you created a super-fun den meeting?
 I would love to hear about it, so leave me a comment below.